GoogleCloudPlatform/apigee-samples/grpc-web/README.md

 2. Edit the `env.sh` file and configure the following variables:

 * `PROJECT` the project where your Apigee organization is located
-* `NETWORK` the VPC network where the PSC NEG will be deployed
-* `SUBNET` the VPC subnet where the PSC NEG will be deployed
+* `REGION` the region where Cloud Run will be deployed
+* `APIGEE_ENV` the region where your Apigee instance is provisioned
+* `APIGEE_HOST` the hostname configured in the Apigee Environment Group

 Now source the `env.sh` file